Frequently asked water management questions

-We all enjoy a long dry summer but what many of us don't realize is that it's a double edge sword.
-Appreciate those rainy days when they come – the rainfall keeps our lake levels up.
-Throughout the Trent-Severn watershed we're highly dependent on Mother Nature to fuel the system....
+Everyone enjoys a long dry summer but what many don't realize is that it's a double edge sword.
+Appreciate those rainy days when they come – the rainfall keeps the lake levels up.
+The Trent-Severn watershed is highly dependent on Mother Nature to fuel the system....

 What is water management?

 Water management is the changing of water levels and water flows (volume/speed) by human actions throughout the Trent-Severn Waterway.
-We do this by:
+This is done by:

 - Collecting data;

 - Analysing this data using models and tools that guide us in making decisions about changing water levels and flows;